release-argus/Website/content/en/docs/Overview/_index.md

   - /docs/
 ---

-### What is Hymenaios?
+### What is Argus?

-[Hymenaios](https://github.com/hymenaios-io/Hymenaios) is an open-source monitor for new software releases, be that through GitHub release tracking, or website change detection (through RegEx).
+[Argus](https://github.com/release-argus/Argus) is an open-source monitor for new software releases, be that through GitHub release tracking, or website change detection (through RegEx).

 ### Why do I want it?